An Open Letter to Prince Harry

 Instead, you torched the house and monetized the smoke.

-And the smoke has been settling for five years now.
-What remains at the six-year mark is the question that nobody in your communications team wants you to sit with:
+And the smoke has been settling for six years now.
+What remains at the six-year mark is the question that nobody in your communications team wants you to sit with: what was the plan after the grievance?

 What was the plan after the grievance?